Brock White conducts business according to the following terms & conditions.

 We may share your personal information with our employees, contractors, consultants, affiliates and other parties who require such information to assist us with managing our relationship with you, including third parties that provide services to us or on our behalf.

 For example, we may share your personal information from time to time with our third party information technology and data processing service providers so that we may operate our business.
-As a result, your personal information may be collected, used, processed, stored or disclosed in the United States and Canada.
+As a result, your personal information may be collected, used, processed, stored or disclosed in the United States.

 Finally, your personal information may be disclosed: